-November 21, 2023
+May 21, 2025

 Mr. Shannon Spivey Mattamy Homes 1210 Trinity Road, Suite 102 Raleigh, North Carolina 27607

 Subject: Summary of Foundation Bearing Material Evaluation

-Lot No. 29 - (45 Cottonseed Lane) Providence Creek Subdivision Fuquay-Varina, North Carolina
+Lot No. 145 - (40 Renshaw Lane) Providence Creek Subdivision Fuquay-Varina, North Carolina

 Permit Number: N/A

-SUMMIT Project Number: 1852-10R (39469-00)
+Project Number: 1852-10R (42573-00)

-Order No.: 46215029-000
+Order No.: 24930872-000

 Dear Mr. Spivey:

-On November 16, 2023, a representative of SUMMIT Engineering, Laboratory and Testing, Inc. (SUMMIT) visited the subject site for the purpose of observing the near surface foundation bearing materials for the proposed residential structure.
+On May 12, 15, and 16, 2025, a representative of UES Professional Solutions 29, Inc. (UES) visited the subject site for the purpose of observing the near surface foundation bearing materials for the proposed residential structure.
 The following is a summary of our onsite observations and evaluation.
+We observed standing water and wet soils throughout the excavated footing during our first (2) site visits.
+We recommended mucking out the standing water and wet soils.
+We returned on May 16, 2025 and observed that the footings had been mucked out to firm soils.
 Our work included testing and bearing grade evaluations of the in-place soil at the bottom of the foundation excavations.
 Hand auger borings were incrementally advanced by manually twisting a sharpened steel auger into the soil at selected locations along the footing excavation.
 The soil consistency in the bottom of the excavation and at selected intervals below the bearing grade was evaluated by Dynamic Cone Penetrometer (DCP) testing.
 The conical point of the DCP was first seated to penetrate any loose cuttings and then driven three additional 1-3/4 inch increments with blows from a 15-pound hammer falling 20 inches.
-The soil's strength characteristics and foundation support capability were determined based on the average blows per increment (bpi) over the last two increments to achieve this penetration.
+The soil's strength characteristics and foundation support capability was determined based on the average blows per increment (bpi) over the last two increments to achieve this penetration.
 Additionally, the entire excavated foundation was evaluated by hand probing using a 1⁄2 inch diameter steel probe rod to check for soft areas at the surface intermediate of our hand auger boring locations.
 The materials exposed at the bottom of excavations generally consisted of brown-tan, sandy-clay (fill soils) and were free of significant quantities of organics and debris.
-If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation is desired, SUMMIT can provide these services.

-SUMMIT tested the four exterior wall corners of the residential foundation and fill soils were encountered to a minimum approximate depth of 3 feet below the foundation bearing elevation.
-SUMMIT assumes that the fill placement was observed and tested to verify that the fill material was placed and compacted properly.
+If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation is desired, UES can provide these services.
+UES tested the four exterior wall corners of the residential foundation and fill soils were encountered to a minimum approximate depth of 3 feet below the foundation bearing elevation.
+UES assumes that the fill placement was observed and tested to verify that the fill material was placed and compacted properly.
 Based on the results of our DCP testing and the assumption that the fill placed throughout the building pad is similar or better than the properly compacted fill material encountered in the hand auger borings, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.

-If foundation bearing materials are exposed to inclement weather or adverse construction activities, SUMMIT should be contacted to re-evaluate the foundation bearing materials prior to concrete placement.
+If foundation bearing materials are exposed to inclement weather or adverse construction activities, UES should be contacted to re-evaluate the foundation bearing materials prior to concrete placement.
 We appreciate the opportunity to assist you during this phase of the project.
-If you need further assistance or additional information, please do not hesitate to contact us.
+If you need further assistance or additional information please do not hesitate to contact us.
+Sincerely, Jeff A. Taylor, P.E.

-Sincerely,

-Jeff A. Taylor, P.E.

-Geotechnical Engineer
+Geotechnical Engineer UES Professional Solutions 29, Inc.

-SUMMIT Engineering, Laboratory and Testing, Inc.